 Right-click on an update and select View details to access a summary of the respective update.
 For more information, click through to the KB article linked to at the bottom.

 2. Installed Updates

 Under Installed Updates you can review the complete history of updates installed on your computer and sort updates by name, program, date installed, and more.
 Select an update and you’ll find a link to the respective KB article at the bottom.

-Here, you can also Uninstall updates; the option comes up when you right-click an update.
+Here, you can also uninstall Windows Updates; the option comes up when you right-click an update.

 3. Available Updates

 The big advantage of older Windows versions is that you can preview and exclude updates before you proceed with the installation.
 From the main Windows Update window, click on the important or optional updates available for download and installation.

 In the next window, you can go through the list and view a summary on the right-hand side.
 At the bottom of the summary, you can follow a link to the in-depth KB article for each update.